-Further to the importance of brand integrity, credibility and authenticity, brand legitimacy is a concept whose significance is growing, especially in connection with political and business actions and (lack of) leadership in the place branding context.
+Brand legitimacy: a concept which, just like brand integrity, credibility and authenticity, is gaining importance, especially in connection with political and business actions and (lack of) leadership, such as in connection with place branding initiatives.

 - Legitimacy: what it is and why it matters;

 - Legitimacy gaps and why you should avoid them;

 - Place brand legitimacy, and how political and business leaders influence it.